freibergs/freibergs/README.md

 # guess who's there?
 <img src="https://myreadme.vercel.app/api/embed/freibergs?panels=userstatistics,toprepositories,toplanguages,commitgraph" alt="reimaginedreadme" width="100%" />

-## 🚀 About Me
+# 🚀 About Me

+I'm a passionate software developer with a diverse skill set and a strong focus on backend development.
+My expertise lies in creating robust web applications and implementing efficient algorithms.

+## 🛠️ Core Competencies

+### Python & Flask 🐍
+With 9 years of experience in Python, it's my primary language of choice.
+I've mastered various aspects of Python development, including:
+- Building scalable web applications using Flask
+- Implementing RESTful APIs
+- Data analysis and visualization
+- Machine learning and AI integration
+- Task automation and scripting

-### 🛠️ Skills
+### Other Technical Skills

 - **PHP** 🐘
-  5 years of experience.
-Built several dynamic web projects using PHP in diverse ways.
+  5 years of experience in developing dynamic web applications and server-side scripting.

 - **JavaScript** ⚡
-  3 years of experience.
-Developed mainly interactive UX/UI using JavaScript and its libraries.
+  3 years of experience in front-end development, focusing on creating interactive and responsive user interfaces.

 - **React** ⚛️
-  1 year of experience.
-Experimented with interesting landing pages and mobile projects.
+  1 year of experience in building modern, component-based user interfaces for web and mobile applications.

-- **Python** 🐍
-  9 years of experience.
-Python is my favorite language - mastered many aspects and also worked with machine learning algorithms.

 - **C++** 🕹️
-  6 months of experience.
-Studied algorithm efficiency and worked on simple games and online game cheats (guilty) using C++.
+  6 months of experience, with a focus on algorithm optimization and game development.

 - **C#** 💻
-  1 year of experience.
-Created sample Windows applications using C#.
+  1 year of experience in developing Windows applications and exploring .NET framework capabilities.